 PE kits must be worn to school on Fridays, ready for the afternoon PE lesson.

-Homework - Spring Term
+Homework - Summer Term

 Children are expected to establish and maintain a daily routine which consists of Reading, Spelling and Multiplication/Division Practise: